AlexFence/duden_ex/README.md

-# Duden
+# Duden_ex

 **It's Wenseday my Duden!**

-It's a simple little Wrapper for [Duden's](https://duden.de) not really existing API.
-So gets most of its data out of their HTML.
+It's a simple little wrapper for [Duden's](https://duden.de) not really existing API.
+So it gets most of its data out of their HTML.

 ## Usage